ilanschnell/bitarray/README.rst

 --------------

-Since a bitarray allows addressing of individual bits, where the machine represents 8 bits in one byte, there two obvious choices for this mapping;
+Since a bitarray allows addressing of individual bits, where the machine represents 8 bits in one byte, there are two obvious choices for this
-little- and big-endian.
+mapping: little- and big-endian.
 When creating a new bitarray object, the endianness can always be specified explicitly: